beltex/SMCKit/README.md

 get and set fan speed (RPM), and more.

 - For a C based version, see [libsmc](https://github.com/beltex/libsmc)
+- For an example usage of this library, see [dshb](https://github.com/beltex/dshb), an OS X system monitor in Swift
 - For other system related statistics in Swift for OS X, see [SystemKit](https://github.com/beltex/SystemKit)